 Quickstart: Protect a Workload in 5 Minutes¶

-What you will have at the end: a pod where PGPASSWORD is injected directly from an EU-hosted vault into process memory.
+What you will have at the end: a pod where PGPASSWORD is injected directly from an EU-hosted OpenBao into process memory.
 It never touches etcd, Kubernetes Secrets, or disk.

 Prerequisites¶